Snowflake

 Why monitor

-• Serverless costs don't appear under any warehouse — they accumulate silently and show up as a surprise line on the bill.
+• Serverless task costs don't appear under any warehouse — they accumulate silently and show up as a surprise line on the bill.

 SQL · Snowflake